AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 Review note:

-The point is not to accuse the vendor.
-The point is to avoid accepting a vendor claim before it becomes reviewable evidence.
+The point is to avoid accepting a claim before it becomes reviewable evidence.

 Who it is for